gustavdelius/mizer/README.md

 # This branch

-implements slots for steady state n and n_pp
+implements slots for steady state n and n_pp.

 # mizer